Sara asks senators to restore cut in OVP budget: 200 could lose jobs

 “For now, it’s retained … but in the period of amendment, Senator Bato and Senator Bong Go can propose amendments.
 Of course, I’m only the chairperson.
 It will also depend on the approval of the body,” she said.

-According to Poe, the Senate is still waiting for the OVP’s submission of the missing details of the items which had been removed under the General Appropriations Bill (GAB), or the House version of the budget measure.
+According to Poe, the Senate is still waiting for the OVP’s submission of the missing details of the items that had been removed under the General Appropriations Bill (GAB), or the House version of the budget measure.

 “One of the reasons why we retained the GAB proposal is because we’re still awaiting the documents from the OVP … There’s nothing yet,” she said.